Hotlines & Help

 Schedule Annual and Routine Exams

-It's always a good a time to start planning for annual and regular wellness exams and appointments such as physicals, dental cleanings and any visits with your doctors on campus.
+It's always a good a time to start planning for annual and regular wellness exams and appointments such as physicals and any visits with your doctors on campus.
 Call FGCU Student Health Services at 239-590-7966 to schedule an appointment for a general checkup or health screening.